 This bias is prevalent in lower level positions (e.g. position coaches), where coaches garner different levels of rewards.
 Also, based on the position they coach, the centrality of the position, and the racial makeup of their position players, performance-reward bias suppresses the rate at which coaches of color-relative to equally-performing whites-are promoted to positions considered prerequisite for organizational leadership.
-Findings from this study and parallel recent empirical research studies suggest that unconscious bias and race-based stereotypes operate in football hiring (Siler, 2018).
-Regardless of their performance, experience, or coaching background, white position coaches and assistants are more than twice as likely to be promoted to coordinator than their African American counterparts.
-Our data on the age of head coaches and offensive and defensive coordinators gives some additional perspective on this.
+Findings from this study and parallel recent empirical research studies suggest that unconscious bias and race-based stereotypes operate in football hiring (Siler, 2018).5

-&lt;sup>5 As explained by Kay et al. (2009), NFL leadership candidates of color "will have to do more than simply overcome the obstacles inherent in how the current social system is structured; they will also have to alter how people think it should be structured (p.
+5 As explained by Kay et al. (2009), NFL leadership candidates of color "will have to do more than simply overcome the obstacles inherent in how the current social system is structured; they will also have to alter how people think it should be structured (p.
 421-22)."